stormpath/stormpath-sdk-angularjs/docs/source/password_reset.rst

 find the Workflows tab, then the Password Reset tab.

 You need to enable the **Password Reset Email** and modify the **Link Base URL** to point to your application.
-At the moment that URL will be:
+At the moment, that URL will be:

 .. code-block:: bash